Michael Ancram: Shadow Cabinet and failed leadership bid

-In the reshuffle following the 2005 election, Ancram was moved to Shadow Secretary of State for Defence but remained deputy leader.
+In the reshuffle following the 2005 election, Lothian was moved to Shadow Secretary of State for Defence but remained deputy leader.
 He stood down from the Shadow Cabinet in December 2005, following the election of David Cameron as Conservative Party Leader.
 In January 2006 he was appointed to the Intelligence and Security Committee, replacing James Arbuthnot.

 Later years as an MP

-Ancram was a founding signatory in 2005 of the Henry Jackson Society principles, advocating a proactive approach to the spread of liberal democracy across the world, including when necessary by military intervention.
+Lothian was a founding signatory in 2005 of the Henry Jackson Society principles, advocating a proactive approach to the spread of liberal democracy across the world, including when necessary by military intervention.
 On 21 April 2006 he became one of the first senior Conservative MPs to call for British troops to withdraw from Iraq, saying it was effectively in a state of civil war and that "It is time now for us to get out of Iraq with dignity and honour while we still can."

-In 2006, Ancram set up Global Strategy Forum, a bi-partisan foreign affairs think tank based in London.
+In 2006, Lothian set up Global Strategy Forum, a bi-partisan foreign affairs think tank based in London.

-From 2008 to 2013, Ancram was chair of foreign policy forum Le Cercle.
+From 2008 to 2013, Lothian was chair of foreign policy forum Le Cercle.

-Ancram was a founder member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.
+Lothian was a founder member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.

-On 11 August 2009, Ancram announced that he was to stand down as the MP for Devizes at the 2010 general election due to heart problems.
+On 11 August 2009, Lothian announced that he was to stand down as the MP for Devizes at the 2010 general election due to heart problems.
 He retired when Parliament was dissolved on 12 April 2010; his successor as Conservative member for the Devizes constituency was Claire Perry.

 Personal life

-Ancram married Lady Jane Fitzalan-Howard, the fourth daughter of the 16th Duke of Norfolk, who on 7 April 2017 succeeded as the 16th Lady Herries of Terregles.
+Lothian married Lady Jane Fitzalan-Howard, the fourth daughter of the 16th Duke of Norfolk, who on 7 April 2017 succeeded as the 16th Lady Herries of Terregles.
 They were both prominent Roman Catholics.
 She is a Patron of the Right to Life Trust and also a patroness of the Royal Caledonian Ball.
 The couple had three daughters and two grandchildren: